Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Introduction

 \section{Introduction}

 Tight-binding translationally invariant models with local symmetries can exhibit flat bands (FBs) that have received a lot of research attention in recent times \cite{das-sharma-prl2011, tang-prl2011, titus-prl2011, pollmann-prb2015, flach-prb2013, flach-epl2014, flach-prl2014, flach-prb2015, flach-prl2016, flach-prb2017, vicencio-pra2017, denz-apl2017, ajith-prb2017, ajith-prb2018, biplab-prb2018}.
 These FBs, originated from the destructive interference of electron hopping, have vanishingly small band-width, and they host macroscopic number of degenerate single particle states.
 A perturbation that can lift the degeneracy thus be able to probe the strongly correlated nature of the eigenstates.
 FB can also appear in continuum e.g., Landau levels are formed in 2D electron gas in presence of magnetic field.
 We note that completely (partially) filled Landau levels exhibit integer (fractional) quantum Hall effect \cite{klitzing-prl1980,laughlin-prb1981}.
 The non-trivial FBs not only bears a deep connection with the topology \cite{das-sharma-prl2011, tang-prl2011} but also leads to other intriguing phenomena in condensed matter physics \cite{tasaki-prl1992, tanaka-prl2003, bitan-prx2014,kauppila-prb2016, peotta-nc2015,goda-prl2006, shukla-prb2010}.
-The experimental search has already began in this arena of research: FBs have been observed in photonic waveguide networks~\cite{vicencio-njp2014, vicencio-prl2015, mukherjee-prl2015, mukherjee-ol2015, longhi-ol2014, xia-ol2016, zong-oe2016, weimann-ol2016}, exciton-polariton condensates~\cite{masumoto-njp2012, baboux-prl2016}, and ultracold atomic condensates~\cite{jo-prl2012, taie-sa2015}.
+The experimental search has already began in this area of research: FBs have been observed in photonic waveguide networks~\cite{vicencio-njp2014, vicencio-prl2015, mukherjee-prl2015, mukherjee-ol2015, longhi-ol2014, xia-ol2016, zong-oe2016, weimann-ol2016}, exciton-polariton condensates~\cite{masumoto-njp2012, baboux-prl2016}, and ultracold atomic condensates~\cite{jo-prl2012, taie-sa2015}.
 On the other hand, FBs can be observed in tight-binding lattice models for a variety of lattice geometries such as Lieb~\cite{manninen-pra2010, goldman-pra2011}, kagome~\cite{altman-prb2010}, honeycomb~\cite{wu-prl2007}, square~\cite{monika-np2015}, which can be realized using ultracold fermionic or bosonic atoms in optical lattices.
+Apart from these, various non-interacting systems are found to exhibit FBs~ \cite{Montambaux18,Jiang19,Lim20,Tang11}.
+Very recently, FBs receive a lot of attention in the context of twisted bi-layer graphene where Coulomb interaction plays a vital role ~\cite{Koshino18,Xian19,Klebl19,balents20}.
+Surprisingly, the FBs are analyzed in Creutz model in both presence or absence of interactions~\cite{Kuno20}.
+The existence of FBs in Moir\'e structure is also not restricted to interacting cases only ~\cite{pnas11,haddadi2020}.